-Black Spot - bacterial diseaseSigns - Purplish-black usually rounded blotches appear on leaves, which then start to yellow and fall early.
+Black Spot - Bacterial DiseaseSigns - Purplish-black usually rounded blotches appear on leaves, which then start to yellow and fall early leaving the plant looking rather threadbare, flowering is reduced.
 Stems may be affected in severe cases.

 Damage - Badly affected plants may die as they are so seriously weakened they cannot withstand the winter frosts.
 It is very unsightly.